Teleportation Fidelity of Binary Tree Quantum Repeater Networks: Abstract

 \section{Abstract}

-The idea of \textit{average of maximum teleportation fidelities} was introduced in \cite{mylavarapu2024teleportation} to measure the capability of the network to act as a resource for distributed teleportation between any pair of nodes.
-Binary tree network, being a subclass of Cayley tree network, is a significant topological structure used for information transfer in a hierarchical sense.
+{Binary tree network, being a subclass of Cayley tree network, is a significant topological structure used for information transfer in a hierarchical sense.
 In this article, we consider four types of binary tree repeater networks (directed and undirected, asymmetric and symmetric) and obtain the analytical expressions of the average of the maximum teleportation fidelities for each of these binary tree networks.
-Our work investigates the role of directionality and symmetry in this measure.
-Like \cite{mylavarapu2024teleportation}, here also we have used simple Werner state-based models and are able to identify the parameter ranges for which these networks can show quantum advantage.
-We explore the role of maximally entangled states in the network to enhance the quantum advantage.
-We explore the large $N$ (nodes) scenario for each of these networks and find out the limiting value of the average of the maximum teleportation fidelity for each of these networks.
-We also include the scenarios when the Werner state parameters for each link are different and chosen from a uniform distribution.
-According to our analysis, the directed symmetric binary tree is the most beneficial topology in this context.
-Our results pave the way to identify the resourceful network in transmitting quantum information.
+We contribute a methodology for the analytical calculation of pathlengths in all considered graph types.
+Based on these, we have used simple Werner state-based models and are able to identify the parameter ranges for which these networks can show quantum advantage.
+We also explore the role of maximally entangled states in the network to enhance the quantum advantage.
+We provide a detailed examination of the large-scale behavior of these networks, obtaining the limiting value of the average maximum teleportation fidelity as the number of nodes, $N$, approaches infinity, same as fractal tree.
+Our findings reveal that the directed symmetric binary tree represents the most advantageous topology for quantum teleportation within this context.
+From the context of quantum repeater networks, this work makes a significant advancement in the process of identifying resourceful tree networks for distributed quantum teleportation \textit{i.e.} teleportation between all possible sources and targets.}